Cynthia-coder1/House_sales/README.md

 - Which PropertyType is sold the most?
 - Which tax district is generating more
     Revenue?
-- Which city is generating the highest revenue and which city is generatingbthe lowest revenue?
+- Which city is generating the highest revenue and which city is generating the lowest revenue?

 ### Data analysis
 Includes some interesting codes/ features worked with